 A big thank you can go to Detroit Lions quarterback Matthew Stafford with his earnings of over $178 million, but wide receiver A.J.
 Green, defensive tackle Geno Atkins, and defensive end Justin Houston have all amassed over $70 million.
-Not to mention, running back Todd Gurley is well on his way to a new tax bracket as well.
+Not to mention, running back Todd Gurley is in a new tax bracket as well.

 Here is how every SEC school is ranked overall. via Spotrac: